flisak-robert/servDisco/README.md

 # servDisco
-Filed based service discovery that works with Prometheus
+Filed based service discovery that works with Prometheus.

-Persistence will probably be needed so in order to achieve that, create these to files first:
+Persistence will probably be needed so in order to achieve that, create these two files first:

 `touch targets.json targets-ssl.json`